DeleteObject

 If there isn't a null version, Petabox does not remove any objects but will still respond that the command was successful.

 To remove a specific version, you must use the version Id subresource.
 Using this subresource permanently deletes the version.
-If the object deleted is a delete marker, Petabox sets the response header, x-amz-delete-marker, to true.
+If the object deleted is a delete marker, Petabox sets the response header, `x-amz-delete-marker`, to true.

 You can delete objects by explicitly calling DELETE Object or configure its lifecycle (PutBucketLifecycle) to enable Petabox to remove them for you.
-If you want to block users or accounts from removing or deleting objects from your bucket, you must deny them the s3:DeleteObject, s3:DeleteObjectVersion, and s3:PutLifeCycleConfiguration actions.
+If you want to block users or accounts from removing or deleting objects from your bucket, you must deny them the `s3:DeleteObject`, `s3:DeleteObjectVersion`, and `s3:PutLifeCycleConfiguration` actions.

-Request Syntax
+## Request Syntax <a href="#api_deleteobject_requestsyntax" id="api_deleteobject_requestsyntax"></a>

 DELETE /Key+?versionId=VersionId HTTP/1.1